Introduction to Remote Connection Profiles in Configuration Manager

 The Configuration Manager administrative user deploys the remote connection profile to the devices that will be enabled for remote connections.

-The users can connect to their primary devices after they are published in the Windows Intune Self Service Portal.
+The users can connect to their primary devices after they are published in the Microsoft Intune Self Service Portal, also known as the company portal.

 No additional information.